zorem/customizer-framework/README.md

 **Parameters:**<br>
 - `send_test_email_btn` : Use the value 'true' to show/hide a send test button and allow to send test email.<br>
-- `iframeUrl` : The array of preview URLs. so, set all preview URLs as per your order status and preview id.<br>
+- `iframeUrl` : This is an array of preview URLs.
+Please set each preview URL according to your order status and preview ID.<br>
+- `translations` : This is an array of translation strings.
+Please replace 'text-domain' with your plugin's text domain.<br>
 - `back_to_wordpress_link` : Use the link to redirect after close customizer."

 <pre><code>wp_localize_script( self::$screen_id, self::$screen_id, array(